strapi/strapi/HELPER_PLUGIN_MIGRATION_GUIDE.md

 This util has been removed and not replaced.
 If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

+### findMatchingPermissions

+This util has been removed and not replaced.
+You should filter the permissions yourself.
+If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

+### formatPermissionsForRequest

+This util has been removed and not replaced.
+You should format the permissions yourself.
+If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

 ### getAPIInnerErrors

 This util has been removed and not replaced, use async / await with try / catch instead.
 If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.